Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

 We’ve all heard the horror stories of infested restaurant kitchens and motel rooms, so the last thing you want to see in your home is a cockroach.
 While these tiny pests are more scared of us, seeing one in your home can be shocking.

-There are over 4,000 species of cockroaches scattered around the world, with a few living in the United States.
+Over 4,000 species of cockroaches are scattered around the world, with a few living in the United States.
 However, only a few species actually inhabit American homes.
 Don’t let that number fool you, though.
-The U.S. Census Bureau reported that over 14 million homes spotted a cockroach inside during 2020!
+The U.S. Census Bureau reported that over 14 million homes spotted a cockroach inside in 2020!

 Having a cockroach inside your home is taxing and can leave you scrambling for a solution.
 Your home is a place away from the outside world, and it’s stressful when a piece of it lives with you.
 Here’s everything to know about how to get rid of German cockroaches.